dod91/line-processor-gdc/README.md

 GDG Cancer line processor lineguide

 ## Why
-Process gzip compressed files and stream line by line into a function
+Process gzip compressed response and stream line by line into a function

 ## How to
 In order to lanch the script install the dependencies: